Forecasting Extreme Day and Night Heat in Paris: A Proof of Concept: 2020 Training Data Results

-Partial dependence plots show that the relationships between the lagged predictors and the response variables are generally nonlinear.
-A plot of the influence of each predictor on the fitted values is dominated by the counter for day, but all of the lagged predictors contribute.
-Both additional displays of boosting results \parencite{Friedman2001,Friedman2002} are a secondary concern because, again, an algorithm is not a model \parencite{Breiman2001}.
-In the interest of space, those plots are not included.
+A plot of the each variable's influence on the fitted values is dominated by the day counter, which captures slowly evolving seasonal trends, though all lagged predictors contribute as well.
+Partial dependence plots show that the conditional relationships between the lagged predictors and the response variables are generally quite nonlinear.
+Both additional displays of the boosting results \citep{Friedman2001,Friedman2002} are a secondary concern here because, again, an algorithm is not a model.
+Those results are omitted for brevity.